DIAGNOSIS | CONSULTATION

 - Ultrasound to document the time of ovulation

-- Blood test to check progesterone level in mid-luteal phase
+- Blood test to check progesterone level in the mid-luteal phase

 - Testing to assess mucus and sperm interaction